What is a Swing Bed?

 Our Patient Care Coordinator can assist with arranging for needed services upon discharge, such as:

 - Safety Alert Systems

 - Assistance with Activities of Daily Living (Housekeeping, Meals, Transportation & Supervision)

 - Arrangements for Assisted Living or Long-Term Care

 “This is a great program where families can bring their loved ones for short stays.
 Discharge planning is built on continuity of care that includes identification, assessment, goal setting and coordination of services they are going to need, all setup before the patient leaves Culbertson.”

 A special activity program can be designed for patients according to their needs and interest.
 Activities may be ordered by the patient’s physician or are available at the patient’s request.
 Personal care items such as nail care and nail polish are also available.

 Meals are served in the same manner as Acute Care hospital inpatients.
 The Culbertson Memorial Hospital Dietary Department will work with the patient and their doctor to provide the foods they need and enjoy.

 When you have surgery at another facility and need rehabilitation or skilled care, have the hospitals Discharge Planner contact Culbertson Memorial Hospital for our Swing Bed Program.
-Please have the Discharge Planner contact: Culbertson Memorial Hospital Discharge Planner Mandy Stout, RN, at 217/322-4321.
+Please have the Discharge Planner contact: Culbertson Memorial Hospital Patient Care Coordinator Melinda Murk at (217) 322-4321.